 Our Student Engagement policy sets out the Colleges commitment to ensuring that all students have opportunities to contribute to their learning experience.
 It also details the range of mechanisms for student engagement in quality assurance and enhancement at the RVC including the Student Representative Scheme, student membership of College committees, student evaluations including the National Student Survey/PTES and PRES, Validation panels, Periodic Review panels.

 Surveys enable individual students to feedback on their experiences and provide data which is essential in supporting the enhancement of their learning experience.
-Survey findings are discussed at the relevant College Committee(s) whose membership include Student Representatives.
-College staff respond to issues raised by students and document actions to be taken through the development of annual Actions Plans.
+Survey findings are discussed at the relevant RVC Academic Committee(s) whose membership include student representatives.
+RVC staff respond to issues raised by students and document actions to be taken through the development of annual Actions Plans.

-Many decisions are based on the results of feedback from students and are reported through the Colleges ‘You Said…We Did…’ intranet site.
-For example, actions taken during 2013-14 included the introduction of a College wide feedback policy and recruitment of a Lecturer in Exotics.
+Many decisions are based on the results of feedback from students and are reported through the Colleges ‘You Said…We Did…’ LEARN pages.

-- Satisfaction Survey - undergraduate students feedback on their experiences of Year 1
+- RVC Module/Strand Student Survey – enabling students to feedback on their module and strand experiences

-- National Student Survey - final year undergraduate students feedback on their experiences at the College
+- National Student Survey - final year undergraduate students feedback on their experiences at the RVC

-- Postgraduate Taught/Research Experience Survey - postgraduate students feedback on their experiences at the college
+- Postgraduate Taught/Research Experience Survey - postgraduate students feedback on their experiences at the RVC

-In addition, the 'Destination of Leavers from Higher Education' is conducted for every student in order to find out what they are doing six months after graduation.
+In addition, the ‘Graduate Outcomes Survey’ is conducted for every student in order to find out what they are from 15 months after graduation.

 See the Academic Quality Assurance and Enhancement Procedural chapter 'Student, Graduate and Employer Evaluations'.

-Student Representatives play a pivotal role in acting as the voice of their year group and a bridge between the student body and the rest of the College/Students' Union.
-They play a vital role in improving students’ experiences by working in partnership with the College and Students Union to resolve issues and deliver change.
-Student Reps achieve personal development through specific training, working with other students/staff and remuneration including discounted SU events and payment for attending certain Committee meetings.
+Student Course Representatives play a pivotal role in acting as the voice of their year group and a bridge between the student body and the rest of the RVC/Students' Union.
+They play a vital role in improving students’ experiences by working in partnership with the RVC and Students Union to resolve issues and deliver change.
+Student Course Representatives achieve personal development through specific training, working with other students/staff and remuneration including discounted SU events and payment for attending certain RVC Academic Committee meetings.

 Elections are held by the Students Union each year during October.
-Reps are in post for 15 months until December the preceding year to enable a handover period between the new and outgoing Student Reps each autumn term.
-Current students can find contact details for their Course Reps on their course homepage of RVC Learn, the Colleges' Virtual Learning Environment.
+Representatives are in post for 15 months until December the preceding year to enable a handover period between the new and outgoing Student Reps each autumn term.
+Current students can find contact details for their Course Reps under the student voice section of LEARN, the RVCs Virtual Learning Environment.

 Training and Support Programme

-- Induction Training to equip Reps with the skills and information they need to start their role.
+- Core Induction Training session - mandatory training session to equip Reps with the skills and information they need to start their role.

-- Skills Training to support the development of specific skills to increase the effectiveness of Reps.
+- Optional Skills Training sessions - optional drop-in sessions delivered during early November, to support the development of specific skills to increase the effectiveness of Reps.

-- 'Socials’ to enable Reps to catch up, discuss key issues and meet with Senior Staff.
+- Monthly 'Keep in touch' sessions - optional drop-in sessions to enable Reps to catch up, discuss key issues and meet with Senior Staff.

 The following documents support Student Reps in their role: